The Crooked Treehouse

 Sssssssssssssnakes innnnnnnnnn sssssssspaaaaaaaaaacccccccccccce?
 How will the three new companions and their celery-wearing Doctor fare now that The Doctor sort of has his shit together?
 Well, one of them will be stored away on the TARDIS for most of the adventure, while the flight attendant and the child battle a hypnotic cult and bickering scientists.
 And a snake.
 Don't forget the gigantic snake.

-Serial 4: Earthshock
+Serial 5: Earthshock

 100 minutes

 Sometimes, you want something to happen, and then it happens, and you feel kinda bad about it.
-All I'll say is that The Cybermen are back in this episode, and they are Not Fucking Around.
+All I'll say is that The Cybermen are back in this episode, and they are Not Messing Around.

-Serial 5: Mawdryn Undead
+Serial 6: Mawdryn Undead

 100 minutes